CanoJuanka/AllDevs/README.md

 This project was developed in java/jsp and bootstraps 3.0

-The instrucctions of Pico y Placa were taken of the atm web site "http://www.amt.gob.ec/index.php/pico-placa-homepage.html"
+The instrucctions of Pico y Placa were taken from the atm web site "http://www.amt.gob.ec/index.php/pico-placa-homepage.html"

-The format for LicencePlate validation were taken of this web site http://www.forosecuador.ec/forum/aficiones/autos-y-motos/212-placas-de-ecuador-por-provincias
+The format for LicencePlate validation were taken from this web site http://www.forosecuador.ec/forum/aficiones/autos-y-motos/212-placas-de-ecuador-por-provincias